 If you were to use regular coffee, you will quickly realize that your iced beverage is seriously lacking in the flavor department due to being diluted by the melting ice.

 This is where double-brewed coffee makes sense.
 The melting ice will help to balance out the bolder flavor leaving you with a refreshing caffeine-infused beverage.
 You don’t have to worry about the ice diluting the coffee to the point of it becoming tasteless.
 Even a splash of milk won’t hurt, and the coffee will still taste like the strong drink you love.

-It’s worth mentioning that if you’re sensitive to caffeine, double brewed coffee might be too strong for you, there’s a good chance you might have to get a friend to praise you off the ceiling.
+It’s worth mentioning that if you’re sensitive to caffeine, the double brewed coffee might be too strong for you, there’s a good chance you might have to get a friend to praise you off the ceiling.
 But, on those days when you really need a caffeine kick in the pants, I dare you to try it, no, I “double” dare you!